 With an emphasis on real world, problem-based learning, and real life skills we strive to provide the opportunities for all students to get the exposure they desire to graduate from Winchester Public Schools ready for what's next in life.
 There is nothing more exciting than seeing students engaged in studies and real world projects that spark their imaginations.
 From carpentry, welding, applied materials, to medical labs, to materials and processing we are providing hands-on courses that are aligned with rigorous industry and academic standards.
-Here you will see examples of the career pathway opportunities and some sample career options.

-To learn more about the Emil and Grace Shihadeh Innovation Center, the academies, and associated career pathways and sample career options go to page 73.
+To learn more about the Emil and Grace Shihadeh Innovation Center, the academies, and associated career pathways and sample career options go to page 89.